dme86/dwm/README.md

 It depends from where you have to call this script.
 On systems with a login manager i would put it inside `~/.xprofile`.
 If you don't use a [display manager](https://wiki.archlinux.org/title/display_manager) you can put it inside `~/.xinitrc`.

+## multi-monitor setups

+I often use multiple monitors and there fore [autorandr](https://github.com/phillipberndt/autorandr), which enables me to automatically hot-plug external displays.

 ## Keybindings